Critics Accuse Trump Of Using Race To Divide Americans

 There already appears to be a chilling effect as a result of Trump's executive order to "combat offensive and anti-American race and sex stereotyping and scapegoating."

-This week actor William Jackson Harper tweeted about his experience with a nonprofit he works with, Arts In the Armed Forces.
-He said the organization asked him to choose a film for cadets of all academies to virtually screen and discuss.
-They settled on Malcolm X.
+This week actor William Jackson Harper tweeted about his experience with a nonprofit he works with, Arts in the Armed Forces.
+He said the organization asked him to choose a film for cadets of all academies to screen virtually and discuss.
+They settled on the movie Malcolm X, but the executive order led some cadets to back out of the screening.

+In addition to barring racial sensitivity training, the order instructed federal and military institutions not to use material that promotes a "pernicious and false belief that America is an irredeemably racist and sexist country; that some people, simply on account of their race or sex, are oppressors."

 "This executive order denies the very real experiences of so many minorities in this country.
-This executive order is rooted in the fictitious idea that the scourges of racism and sexism are essentially over, and that the poisonous fallout from centuries discrimination isn't real," he wrote on Twitter.
+This executive order is rooted in the fictitious idea that the scourges of racism and sexism are essentially over, and that the poisonous fallout from centuries [of] discrimination isn't real," Harper wrote on Twitter.
 "But all of these things are real, and they remain to this day some of the most salient malignancies in our society."

 Harper called it "selective censorship."